ttimbers/breast_cancer_predictor/src/breast_cancer_eda.md

 The data set used in this project is of digitized breast cancer image features created by Dr. William H. Wolberg, W. Nick Street, and Olvi L.
-Mangasarian at the University of Wisconsin, Madison.
+Mangasarian at the University of Wisconsin, Madison (Street, Wolberg, and Mangasarian 1993).
 It was sourced from the UCI Machine Learning Repository (Dua and Graff 2017) and can be found [here](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+\(Diagnostic\)), specifically [this file](http://mlr.cs.umass.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data).
-Each row in the data set represents an image of a tumour sample, including the diagnosis (benign or malignant) and several other measurements (e.g., nucleus texture, perimeter, area, etc.).
+Each row in the data set represents summary statistics from measurements of an image of a tumour sample, including the diagnosis (benign or malignant) and several other measurements (e.g., nucleus texture, perimeter, area, etc.).
 Diagnosis for each image was conducted by physicians.
 There are 569 observations in the data set, and 31 features.
 There are 0 observations with missing values in the data set.
 Below we show the number of each observations for each of the classes in the data set.

 | Benign cases | Malignant cases |
 | -----------: | --------------: |